Tanedo/Physics262-2019/README.md

 5. Topology and physics
 6. Anomalies

+A [sketch](https://github.com/Tanedo/Physics262-2019/blob/master/TwinParadox.pdf) of the solution to the twin paradox on a compact space.

 ### Course References

 For our goals, I am not aware of any single textbook that introduces the topic at a pace and level appropriate for our class.
 I suggest using a combination of the following references.
 The lectures are meant to be connective tissue that gives an overarching narrative for what we are doing and why.